History of Aston Villa F.C. (1961–present): Nassef Sawiris and Wes Edens takeover

-After the end of the 2022–23 season, Aston Villa once again saw changes at the leadership level.
-With Christian Purslow departing from his role as CEO - which his role being replaced by two people.
-Former Sevilla Director of Football Monchi arrived as President of Football Operations overseeing recruitment and footballing activities, working closely Unai Emery.
+After the end of the 2022–23 season, Aston Villa once again saw changes at the leadership level, with Christian Purslow departing from his role as CEO, his role being replaced by two people.
+Former Sevilla Director of Football Monchi arrived as President of Football Operations, overseeing recruitment and footballing activities and working closely with Unai Emery.
 Meanwhile, former Philadelphia 76ers President Chris Heck as President of Business Operations.
-The new leadership oversaw a summer of recruitment which saw Aston VIlla break it's transfer record on the signing of French winger Moussa Diaby from Bayer Leverkusen for a reported £51.9m.
+The new leadership oversaw a summer of recruitment which saw Aston VIlla break its transfer record with the signing of French winger Moussa Diaby from Bayer Leverkusen for a reported £51.9m fee.